Signs of Ceiling Water Damage: Early Warning Signs Every Homeowner Should Recognize

 - Expanding stains and bulging surfaces suggest worsening damage conditions.

-- Persistent moisture inside ceiling materials increases mold growth risk.
+- Persistent moisture inside ceiling materials can create hidden ceiling-cavity risks.

 One Comment